Portugal

 Strategic Summary

-The BSI treats Portugal’s programme changes as a positive institutional signal, not a negative one.
+The BSI treats Portugal's programme changes as a positive institutional signal.
 Jurisdictions that reform programmes in response to political pressure demonstrate institutional maturity — they adapt rather than collapse.
 The alternative — jurisdictions that maintain unsustainable programmes until they fail suddenly — is the pattern that produces genuine planning risk.

 Is Portugal right for your situation?